Young Rebels fall 4-0 at USC.

 UNLV one of eight teams with players in Easley Memorial Classic.

 Rebels do pick up three points for the Governor's Series presented by NV Energy.

-The man who brought UNLV men's tennis program its first-ever Mountain West championship -- Owen Hambrook -- is back for his 12th season, which is the second-longest tenure in program history.
+The man who brought UNLV men's tennis program its first-ever Mountain West championship -- Owen Hambrook -- is back for his 13th season, which is the third-longest tenure among all current UNLV head coaches.

 The 2013 Rebels finished at 17-7 overall, which marked the most wins for the program since 1997, and produced the MW Freshman of the Year.